bartificer/programming-by-stealth/docs/pbs43.md

 ## PBS 42 Challenge Sample Solution

-The [starting point for the challenge](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-StartingPoint) was a working initial version of the Cellular Automata prototypes, and web app (HTML page) that uses those prototypes to implement Conway’s Game of Life.
+The [starting point for the challenge](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-StartingPoint) was a working initial version of the Cellular Automata prototypes and web app (HTML page) that uses those prototypes to implement Conway’s Game of Life.
 The only UI on the page was a single button to move the CA one step forward.

 ### Part 1 — An Automatic Step Mode

-The first part of the challenge was to add an automatic mode to the page so the user can click a button to start the Game of Life running, and it should then keep running until the user stops it.
+The first part of the challenge was to add an automatic mode to the page, so the user can click a button to start the Game of Life running.
+It should then keep running until the user stops it.

-This features is not in any way specific to the game of life, but something you’d want to be able to do to any CA, so it makes sense to add the functionality into the prototypes rather than into the Game of Life web app.
+This feature is not in any way specific to the game of life, but something you’d want to be able to do to any CA. So it makes sense to add the functionality into the prototypes rather than into the Game of Life web app.

-There’s no single correct way to implemented an automated mode like this, but two obvious options spring to mind — an interval that calls the `.step()` function repeatedly, or, a recursive timeout that calls the `.step()` function and then calls itself again.
-(For documentation on both see [MDN’s article on JavaScript Timers](https://developer.mozilla.org/en-US/Add-ons/Code_snippets/Timers)).
+There’s no single correct way to implement an automated mode like this.
+Two obvious options spring to mind — an interval that calls the `.step()` function repeatedly, or a recursive timeout that calls the `.step()` function and then calls itself again.
+(For documentation on both, see [MDN’s article on JavaScript Timers](https://developer.mozilla.org/en-US/Add-ons/Code_snippets/Timers)).

-This is one of those situations where the is no obvious right answer, both an interval and a recursive timeout can be made to work, and indeed, to work well.
+This is one of those situations where there is no obvious right answer.
+Both an interval and a recursive timeout can be made to work, and indeed, to work well.
 It comes down to preference really.

-When you take into account the fact that as well as starting and stopping the automation we also want the ability to control its speed, our two options boil down to the following big-picture algorithms:
+When you take into account the fact that, as well as starting and stopping the automation, we also want the ability to control its speed, our two options boil down to the following big-picture algorithms:

 For an interval:

 *   The start button starts a new interval and saves the ID
 *   The stop button cancels the interval and blanks the ID
-*   Changing the speed cancels the interval and then re-starts it with new settings and saves the new ID
+*   Changing the speed cancels the interval and then restarts it with new settings and saves the new ID

 For a recursive timeout:

 *   The start button sets a flag to indicate automatic mode is active, takes a step, then sets a timeout (based on the current speed) that calls a helper function which does the following:
     *   Checks the auto-run flag, if not present, does nothing
-    *   If the auto-run flag was present it sets a new timeout to call itself with the delay being based off the currently selected speed.
+    *   If the auto-run flag was present, it sets a new timeout to call itself with the delay being based off the currently selected speed.
-*   The stop button removes the auto-run flag — the next time the timeout executes it will do nothing, so execution will stop
+*   The stop button removes the auto-run flag — the next time the timeout executes, it will do nothing, so execution will stop
-*   Changing the speed doesn’t require any action — the next time the timeout executes it will use the new speed automatically
+*   Changing the speed doesn’t require any action — the next time the timeout executes, it will use the new speed automatically

-There is no right answer, it’s purely down to preference.
+There is no right answer.
+It’s purely down to preference.
 I like recursion, so I consider the second option easier, so that’s what I chose.
 Many of you probably made the other choice.
 As long as your code works, no problem!

 Regardless of which approach you chose, the ultimate goal will be to add two functions to the `bartificer.ca.Automaton` prototype, `.start()` and `.stop()`.